blinkdog/xcomjs/doc/dev.md

     "spaceWidth": # the width of an empty space ' ' "measure": # function to measure the width (X-COM coordinates) of the
                # provided string. for example: font.measure("UFO Defense")

+## text.coffee
+Provides two functions to obtain game text in a language independent way.

 ## activity
 An activity is a take on the Android idea of an activity.
 A single purpose